"Dad, can you skip the gym today and spend time with us instead?"

 Alwyn Cosgrove, co-owner of Results Fitness in California, believes habits are easy to create.

-"Do a new task every single day for 21 days, and you've created a habit," he advised, adding that the right habits "can change your life."
+"Do a new task every single day for 21 days, and you've created a habit," he says, adding that the right habits "can change your life."

 In my case, I started preplanning and packing my meals the night before.
 This helped me stick to a good nutrition plan and prevented me from skipping meals then binging on bad food when I got a moment to eat.